-Internet resources relating to system security include answers to frequently asked questions (FAQs) from various newsgroups; documents concerning the history, practice, and theory of security; bulletins on new security issues; interactive mailing lists discussing security issues, and so on.
-Listed below are pointers to some of these resources.
+Internet resources relating to system security include answers to frequently asked questions (FAQs) from various newsgroups, documents concerning the practice and theory of security, bulletins on new security issues, interactive mailing lists discussing security issues, and so on.
+Pointers to some of these resources are listed below.